ray-ojel/SleepCycle/README.md

 Since I still currently use this app, I wanted to continousley scrape the new data from the Sleep Cycle website and add a new row to the RaySleepData.csv file to keep an up-to-date model.

+### Task 1: Visualize Sleep trends such as Time went to bed, time woken up, time asleep, etc.

+### Task 2: Update the visualization daily and add a daily plot.

 ### Question 1: How is sleep quality affected by daily factors such as naps, stimulants, emotion and more?

 **Hypothesis 1:** Sleep Quality is decreased during Daylight naps, with Tea, Coffee and Nicotine, and with a bad day.